Health Professions and Occupations Act

 Regulation of Psychotherapists

-For more information about the updated regulations and regulation of psychotherapists, see the BC Government’s Health Professions and Occupations Act webpage and Health Professions and Occupations Act Q&A.
+For more information about the updated regulations and regulation of psychotherapists, see the BC Government’s Health Professions and Occupations Act Q&A (April 2026) (see question 10).

 More Information about the HPOA